Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Over/under insights

-- Tennessee's games this season have gone over 46.5 points eight of 17 times.
+- Tennessee and its opponents have gone over the current 46.5-point total in eight of 17 games (47.1%) this season.

-- The two teams combine to average 51.7 points per game, 5.2 more than the over/under in this contest.
+- Saturday's total is 5.2 points lower than the two team's combined 51.7 points per game average.

-- These two squads combine to allow 42.9 points per game, 3.6 fewer than this contest's over/under.
+- The 42.9 combined points per game that these two squads have allowed this season are 3.6 fewer than the 46.5 over/under in this contest.

 Titans stats and trends